How to eat a kumquat. I’ll tell you one simple thing to do so that your little citrus fruit tastes much sweeter! And yes, you do eat the skin!

 As an Amazon Associate I earn from qualifying purchases.

 Maybe I should back up and make sure you know what kumquats are?
-I had never heard of them or tried one before I had lived in California for many years, and when I did, I must say I wasn’t fond of them.
+I had never heard of them or tried one before I had lived in California for many years, and when I did, I must say I wasn’t fond of their tart flavors.

 What is a Kumquat?

-They are great when used for marmalade, lots of citrus dishes, and even liqueurs and cocktails.
+Although they can be eaten fresh, they are wonderful when used for marmalade, lots of citrus dishes, and even liqueurs and cocktails.

 I thought I knew how to eat a kumquat, however, there’s a secret to eating fresh kumquats, which I had never heard of, but it makes all the difference in how they taste.